top of page

 miles northeast of Phoenix in the Tonto National Forest.
 Apache Lake was formed by

-the completion of Horseshoe Dam in 1927.
+the completion of Horse Mesa Dam in 1927.
 It is the second largest lake of the four

 Salt River Project reservoirs and is located approximately 5 miles downstream from